CJ Pearson: YouTube video and 2016 presidential election (2015–2016)

-In February 2015, Pearson received international media attention which led him to embark in his career in politics and journalism, after he created a YouTube channel on February 21, 2015, and two days later posted a video, "President Obama: Do you really love America?" in which he defended former mayor of New York City Rudy Giuliani about the comments Giuliani had made criticizing then-President Barack Obama.
-Pearson also criticized Obama, saying, "If you really did love America, you would call (Islamic State) what it really is: an assault on Christianity, an assault on America and downright hate for the American values that our country holds—freedom of speech, freedom of religion and every single thing that our country stands for."
+In February 2015, Pearson received national media attention after he created a YouTube channel on February 21 and two days later posted a video, "President Obama: Do you really love America?" in which he defended former mayor of New York City Rudy Giuliani about the comments Giuliani had made saying about President Barack Obama: "I do not believe that the president loves America."
+Pearson also criticized Obama for his stance on Islamic extremism and questioned the president's devotion to the country.